FGD gypsum: indexing belt filter deployed in Scandinavia

 Dryers for high-purity plant proteins

 Plant proteins often form an essential part of a vegetarian or vegan diet, which is why they are in high demand.
 However, several process steps are required to obtain high-purity plant proteins suitable for human consumption from almonds, sunflowers or quinoa, for example.
 One of the challenges is the final drying process.
-AVA is supplying a special dryer for this purpose to a German plant protein producer.
+BHS-Sonthofen has supplied a special dryer for this purpose to a German plant protein producer.

 Indexing Belt Filter (BF) Used for Herbal Extract Production in Switzerland